 S.V.
 Zenin (Russia) calculated a cluster model based on a minimum "quantum" of water [33], which is a 4 triangular tetrahedron composed of four 12 pentagonal dodecahedrons (Figure 11).
-The "quantum" consisted of 57 $\rm H_2O$ molecules interacting with each other at the expense of free hydrogen bonds exposed on the surface.
-Of 57 $\rm H_2O$ molecules in the "quantum" 17 $\rm H_2O$ molecules compose tetrahedral completely hydrophobic, i.e. saturated with four hydrogen bonds in the central carcass, and four dodecahedra on the surface of each there are 10 centers for the formation of hydrogen bond (O-H or O).
-16 "quanta" form a bigger cluster structure consisted from 912 $\rm H_2O$ molecules similar to a tetrahedron.
-Interaction is possible only in a cross position.
-Dotted lines are highlighted the simplest of five (fifth in central) and six quantum formations (Figure 11).
+The "quantum" consisted of 57 $H_2O$ molecules interacting with each other at the expense of free hydrogen bonds exposed on the surface.
+Of 57 $H_2O$ molecules in the "quantum" 17 $H_2O$ molecules compose tetrahedral completely hydrophobic, i.e. saturated with four hydrogen bonds in the central carcass, and four dodecahedra on the surface of each there are 10 centers for the formation of hydrogen bond (O-H or O).
+16 "quanta" form a bigger cluster structure consisted from 912 $H_2O$ molecules similar to a tetrahedron.

-Figure 11: Model of water associate according to the model of S.V.
-Zenin [33]: a) - assosiate of 57 H2O molecules, tetrahedron of four dodecahedron ("quantum"); b) - bulk packaging of "quanta"
+Figure 11.
+Model of water associates according to S.V.
+Zenin: a) - assosiate of 57 H2O molecules, tetrahedron of four dodecahedron ("quantum"); b) - bulk packaging of "quanta" (Zenin, 1999).

 M. Chaplin (London South Bank University, UK) [34] (Chaplin, 2011) calculated the water structure based on 20 triangular icosahedron (Figure 12).
-The structure is based on minimal tetrahedral water cluster, consisting of 14 $\rm H_2O$ molecules.
-Arrangement of 20 of these 14-molecule structures forms an icosahedral network, consisting from 280 $\rm H_2O$ molecules.
-Each 280-molecule in icosahedral contains several substructures with each $\rm H_2O$ molecule involved in four hydrogen bonds; two as donor and two as acceptor.
-13 overlapping icosahedra may form a more large cluster (tricontahedron) consisting from 1820 $\rm H_2O$ molecules, which has twice more $\rm H_2O$ molecules than in the previous model.
+The structure is based on minimal tetrahedral water cluster, consisting of 14 H2O molecules.
+Arrangement of 20 of these 14-molecule structures forms an icosahedral network, consisting from 280 H2O molecules.
+Each 280-molecule in icosahedral contains several substructures with each H2O molecule involved in four hydrogen bonds; two as donor and two as acceptor.
+13 overlapping icosahedra may form more large cluster (tricontahedron) consisting from 1820 H2O molecules, which has twice more H2O molecules than in the previous model.

-Figure 12: Icosahedron cluster based on 100 $H_2O$ molecules and the underlying structure according to M. Chaplin's model
+Figure 12.
+Icosahedron cluster based on 100 H2O molecules and the underlying structure according to M. Chaplin.